steffendx/GoNorthWiki/Aika.md

     * **Add quest text**: Allows you to add text to a quest log
     * **Quest status will be changed in npc dialog**: Allows you to pick a npc dialog and a state to which the current quest must be changed.
 GoNorth will check if an action node to change the quest state exists in the selected dialog and will display a warning if no node exists.
     * **Quest text will be changed in npc dialog**: Allows you to pick a npc dialog in which the text of the current quest will be adjusted.
 GoNorth will check if an action node to change the quest text exists in the selected dialog and will display a warning if no node exists.
+    * **Wait**: Allows you to specify an amount of time to wait.
+The time can be specified in real time or game time.
+    * **Player learns skill**: Allows you to select a skill the player learns
+    * **Player forgets skills**: Allows you to select a skill the player forgets
+    * **Change player skill value**: Allows you to select a skill of the player and change the value of the skill.
  * **All done**: An all done node can be used to indicate that multiple steps need to be finished before the next step can proceed.
 This way you can drag the success output of three nodes into the input port of the All done node and then drag the output port of the node into the next step for example.
 This shows that all three steps must be completed successfully to continue the quest.
  * **Finish**: A finish node indicates a possible finish of the quest.
 You have to provide a name for the quest and can select a color.
 This way you can for example have two finish nodes for the quest "Success", "Failed" after an action node to set the quest status.
 But you could also have to different success finishes.
 In the chapter detail view these finished will be shown as output ports and the lines going away from this output port will have the selected color.
 This way its easy to follow the different story path in the detail view.